Lapland's crisp, dry type of cold is quite comfortable as long as good protective winter clothing is worn.

 - Warm ski suit or rented thermal overalls

-- Several light layers of under garments
+- Several light base layers

 - Long thermal underwear